 Growth and mass budget

 Food limitation depends on the balance between intake and requirements, the latter largely depending on body mass.
 To account for this dependency on body mass we used the Mass-Specific Intake Rate (MSIR).
 This metric, calculated as the ratio of food intake to body mass, serves as an indicator of food limitation.
-Specifically, low MSIR values suggest food restriction, whereas high MSIR values indicate adequate nutrition.
+Specifically, the MSIR values decreases with food restriction since it indicates that an individual of the same mass, with hypothetical identical needs, eats less.

 Ii